-1. Build a Budget.
 Before you can improve your financial situation, you need to have a better understanding of exactly where you stand financially.
 The best way to do this is to map out all of your income and expenses, including any debt that you are trying to repay.
-This will show you where your money is going and will allow you to target areas of your spending, such as groceries or entertainment, that are excessive.
+This can show you where your money is going and will allow you to target areas of your spending, such as groceries or entertainment, that are excessive.
 Make a budget and establish goals to ensure that you spend less than you earn.

 Go one step further by monitoring how much you spend each month during the new year.
 Once you have reached your budgeted amount for the month, you’ll need to stop spending in that area.
 One reliable way of staying within budget is to use the envelope budgeting system, which involves paying cash for all your purchases (categorized in separate envelopes).

 Another great financial New Year’s resolution to take charge of your finances is to start saving part of your income each month.
 There are several ways to do this, but I recommend starting off by setting aside $1,000.
 Once you reach that milestone, you can take on loftier goals, such as building an emergency fund which would consist of six months worth of expenses.
 If you already have an emergency fund, you are not off the hook.
 Continue to save and make it a life long habit by setting aside a certain percentage of each paycheck, such as 10 percent.

 Tip: Don’t neglect to contribute to your retirement fund, especially if your employer matches your contributions.

 3. Become Debt Free